MicrosoftDocs/navdevitpro-content-pr/articles/upgrade-convertingdatabase.md

 <properties
-                pageTitle="Converting a Database | Project “Madeira”"
+                pageTitle="Converting a Database | Dynamics NAV"
                 description="Describes how perform a technical upgrade on a database." services=""
-                documentationCenter="Madeira"
+                documentationCenter="NAV"
                 authors="jswymer"/>
+<tags
+    ms.service="dynamics-nav"
+    ms.topic="article"
+    ms.devlang="na"
+    ms.tgt_pltfrm="na"
+    ms.workload="NAV"
+    ms.date="06/16/2016"
+    ms.author="jswymer" />

 # Converting a Database

-If your current solution is based on Dynamics NAV 2013, Dynamics NAV 2013 R2,  Dynamics NAV 2015, or Dynamics NAV 2015, you must convert the database to the  Project “Madeira” technical requirements as part of the data upgrade process to Project “Madeira” and then upgrade the application and data later.
-In this topic, the versions of Dynamics NAV prior to Project “Madeira”  are referred to as the old database.
+If your current solution is based on Dynamics NAV 2013, Dynamics NAV 2013 R2,  Dynamics NAV 2015, or Dynamics NAV 2015, you must convert the database to the  Dynamics NAV 91 technical requirements as part of the data upgrade process to Dynamics NAV 91 and then upgrade the application and data later.
+In this topic, the versions of Dynamics NAV prior to Dynamics NAV 91  are referred to as the old database.

-Similarly, when you upgrade from one Project “Madeira” cumulative update to the next cumulative update, you can be required to convert the database as described in task 2.
+Similarly, when you upgrade from one Dynamics NAV 91 cumulative update to the next cumulative update, you can be required to convert the database as described in task 2.
 This occurs when the cumulative update introduces changes to system tables.
 This type of database conversion is less complicated than the converting and old database.

 **Warning:** You can choose to convert the old database and not upgrade your application.
-However, we recommend that you upgrade the application objects as well so that your solution includes important application fixes and new functionality that is introduced in Project “Madeira”.
+However, we recommend that you upgrade the application objects as well so that your solution includes important application fixes and new functionality that is introduced in Dynamics NAV 91.
 Upgrading the application will also reduce the amount of merging required to upgrade to the next major version of Dynamics NAV, bringing you to the latest version of the product faster.

 **Important:** Before you start, make sure that you have applied the changes that are described in KB 2804640 "Code corrections for some Microsoft Dynamics NAV 2013 reports to prevent compilation errors with Report Viewer 2012 when upgrading to later versions of Microsoft Dynamics NAV".

-To convert the old database to a Project “Madeira” database, complete tasks 1 and 2.
-To convert the database from one cumulative update of MProject “Madeira” to the next cumulative update, complete task 2.
+To convert the old database to a Dynamics NAV 91 database, complete tasks 1 and 2.
+To convert the database from one cumulative update of MDynamics NAV 91 to the next cumulative update, complete task 2.

 ## Task 1: Preparing the Old Database
 The first task is to back up the old database and then prepare to convert it.